jannicz/ng-svg-icon-sprite/README.md

 ## Styling

-Just add a CSS color property to the host component (the component invoking the svg-icon-sprite).
+To change the sprite color add a CSS `color` property to the component invoking svg-icon-sprite.
 The SVG component uses the `currentColor` value to [pass the ancestor's color](https://css-tricks.com/cascading-svg-fill-color) through to the SVG shapes:

 ```css